khanlab/cfmm2tar/CONTRIBUTING.md

 ### Deployment Methods

-The tool is primarily deployed using pixi for dependency management:
-1. **Pixi-based installation**: All dependencies (Python, dcm4che tools, libraries) managed automatically
+The tool is primarily deployed using pixi for dependency management.
+All dependencies (Python, dcm4che tools, libraries) managed automatically
-2. **Docker container**: Available for containerized environments (legacy support)
-3. **Apptainer container**: For HPC environments (legacy support)

 ## Getting Help